 Diversity training remains incredibly popular, despite the evidence.
 Part of the reason may be that companies aren’t measuring the effectiveness of their diversity efforts.
 Or, if they are measuring it, they’re not acting on the data.

 Fast Company and Doug Harris, CEO of The Kaleidoscope Group, recommend companies survey employees to determine whether they’re seeing improvements in diversity, equity, and inclusion.
 “I think one of the biggest actions [companies concerned about diversity] can take is to totally understand the inequities in their company,” Harris said.
 “Then put in place plans to address those inequities.

 One good first step is a company-wide survey.
-“Invite people in your organization to share (under protection of anonymity) how they have observed or experienced inequity and bias, and empower them to be part of the design of the solution,” writes Dr. Kristen Liesch, Co-CEO of Tidal Equity.
+“Invite people in your organization to share (under protection of anonymity) how they have observed or experienced inequity and bias, and empower them to be part of the design of the solution,” writes Dr. Kristen Liesch, Co-CEO of Tidal Equality.

 In addition, it’s smart to keep track of counterproductive work behaviors.
 O.school Founder Andrea Barrica notes that the rate at which women and people of color leave tech is even more alarming than hiring discrepancies.
 Many workers have heard off-color jokes or comments that hiring women, parents or a Black person will kill the “fun” culture at work.